The best restaurants in Bozeman are found downtown where visitors can find everything from fine dining to quick, healthy options.

 The fried chicken is so good that Roost was featured on Diners, Drive-Ins, and Dives.
 Fuel up before your ski trip in Montana or a long hike with some homemade fried chicken.

+Still have some question about what to eat in Bozeman?
 Here are a few answers to some frequently asked questions about eating in Bozeman.

 Although you can find many good restaurants in Bozeman, some of the best are South 9th Bistro, Nova Cafe, Backcountry Burger Bar, and Revelry.